 The individual hard tail category will be determined by the number of false albacore and bonito landed by each individual - the length of false albacore & bonito does count for slam categories, so measuring large ones is needed.

 For the slam category, anglers will measure the sum of the length of their single largest fish in each species category.
 For both the individual and team slam categories, if all four species are caught, the largest of each can be added to your total (striped bass, bluefish, false albacore and bonito).

 For the team competition, anglers will measure the sum of the length of the two largest fish landed by any member of the team in each species category.
-If no teams land a fish from each category (blue, bass, hard tail), the team with the largest combined weight for the two categories that were landed will be named champion.
+If no teams land a fish from each category (blue, bass, hard tail), the team with the largest combined length for the two categories that were landed will be named champion.
 For both the individual and team slam categories, if all four species are caught, the largest of each can be added to your total (striped bass, bluefish, false albacore and bonito).

 Please note that there are NOT separate fly and conventional categories for the team competition.
 Any fish boated by any member of a team, regardless of whether it was on conventional or fly gear, can count towards the team's total.